Gichbuoy/RESTful_API/README.md

 * Calling the CRUD (Create-Read-Update-Delete) endpoints from the client.

-* Document the API endpoints.
+* Using API documentation generator [JSDoc](https://github.com/jsdoc/jsdoc) to add documentation to functions.

 ## Technologies Used
 * Node.js
 * React

+# Backend
 ## Getting Started
 - To get started with the project, follow the steps below to install the necessary dependencies:
 - Ensure that you have [prerequisites such as Node.js or npm] installed on your machine.